 - support for proofs that rely on Shoup’s lemma.

 - additional game transformations.
-In particular, it is now possible to insert case distinctions manually and to merge cases that no longer
+In particular, it is now possible to insert case distinctions manually and to merge cases that no longer need to be distinguished.

-OEKE.
+We present these extensions, with their application to the proof of OEKE.
 All steps, both automatic and manually guided, are verified by CryptoVerif.